coco875/SpaghettiKart/docs/modding.md

     * Some texture might not be possible to change yet, but most of them can be changed.
     * [link](textures-pack.md)
 * Custom Tracks (CT)
     * Custom tracks are reserved for advanced users.
-We plan to simply the process in the future.
+We plan to simplify the process in the future.
     * [link](custom-track.md)
 * Custom Characters
     * Custom characters can only replace existing characters for now.
 We plan to allow to add new characters in the future.